Cloudzero/samwise/README.md

 compatibility if you ever wanted to revert back to the SAM cli.

 ### SAMWise to the rescue
-SAMWise can be used in one of two ways.
-You can add a SAMWise block to the `Metadata` section of your SAM template.yaml file and rename it to samwise.yaml or leave your `template.yaml` 100% alone and link to it in your samwise.yaml
+Just add a SAMWise block to the `Metadata` section of your existing AWS SAM template.yaml file and run samwise or leave your `template.yaml` alone create a `samwise.yaml` and add a link to your `template.yaml`.
+When you run samwise it will start by looking first for a `samwise.yaml`, before then trying and load your `template.yaml` and looking for the SAMWise block.
+If it doesn't find either, SAMWise will provide some friendly guidance and then safely exit without making any changes.

     Metadata:
       SAMWise:
         Version: '1.0'
-        DeployBucket: <S3 DEPLOY BUCKET>
-        StackName: <YOUR STACK NAME>  # StackName is also provided as a #{SAMWise::Variable} or you can use the AWS:StackName pseudo parameter like a normal CFN template
+        StackName: <YOUR STACK NAME>     # REQUIRED StackName is also made available as #{SAMWise::StackName} within your template
+        DeployBucket: <S3 DEPLOY BUCKET> # OPTIONAL if you don't specify a deploy bucket then the default `SAMWise-deploy-<AWS ACCOUNTID>` will be used
         SamTemplate: template.yaml       # OPTIONAL if you don't want to touch your template.yaml
-        Tags:
+        Tags:                            # OPTIONAL Add stack tags to your deployment
           - Name: Value
-        Variables:                    # Provides simple #{Variable} token replacement within your template
+        Variables:                       # OPTIONAL Provides simple #{Variable} token replacement within your template
-          - MyRuntimeVar              # Will prompt or require via CLI the value for MyRuntimeVar
+          - MyRuntimeVar                 # Variables with no value will prompt at run time for their value
           - MyPreparedVar: SomeValue     # Some Prepared variable

 Then deploy your stack:

     $ samwise deploy --profile <aws profile name> --namespace <namespace>

+> `--profile` is optional, if not provided, it will use the AWS session configured via environment variables or set as your default profile.

- > Note: `namespace` is a special variable that is slightly analogous to `stage`.
-You should use `namespace` liberally throughout your template so you can deploy multiple instantiations of your stack without collisions
+>`--namespace` is required and is a special variable that is slightly analogous to `stage`.
+It is made available as `#{SAMWise::Namespace}`
+> within your template and should be used liberally so you can deploy multiple instantiations of your stack without collisions

 ## Features
 - One line deploy with minimal command line arguments